Herd Immunity: How Many People Need to Get the COVID-19 Vaccine?Aug. 4, 2021 - Katie McCallum

 "Herd immunity is when a large enough portion of a community is immune to a virus so that the virus can no longer spread easily from person to person," explains Dr. Ashley Drews, medical director of infection prevention and control at Houston Methodist.

 According to Dr. Drews, the most realistic way to achieve herd immunity is through wide-scale vaccination.
-To understand why, take a quick look at the death toll 10 months into this pandemic, and that should be all it takes to see that herd immunity by way of natural immunity is a slow, deadly process.
+To understand why, look no further than the death toll of this pandemic, as well as the fact that a new variant is on the rise.

-"What we've needed since the start of this pandemic is a way to achieve wide-scale immunity without people ever being at risk for developing a severe infection.
-Less than a year later, COVID-19 vaccines are giving us a way to achieve this," explains Dr. Drews.
+"What we've needed since the start of this pandemic is a way to achieve wide-scale immunity without people ever being at risk for developing a severe infection, and COVID-19 vaccines are the best way to achieve this," explains Dr. Drews.
 "But the existence of a vaccine alone isn't enough to reach herd immunity.
 It takes people getting vaccinated — many, many people."

 How many people need to get vaccinated?